 If it is difficult for you to set up correct cron jobs at the beginning, you can use some cron job calculator to generate the cron job expression.
 There are several good cron job calculators available on the Internet.

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to help you automate system tasks on your server.
+Of course you don’t have to use CentOs crontab, if you use one of our CentOS VPS hosting services, in which case you can simply ask our expert Linux admins to help you with crontab on CentOS to Automate system tasks.
 They are available 24×7 and will take care of your request immediately.